Academic Conduct Policy

 Academic misconduct may include but is not limited to the following acts:

-• Plagiarism or the failure to properly credit the work of another person, thereby allowing others to assume that the work is original.
+- Plagiarism or the failure to properly credit another person's work, thereby allowing others to assume that the work is original.

-• Collaborating by allowing another student to copy work which has been created by the collaborating student himself/herself.
+- Collaborating by allowing another student to copy work created by the collaborating student himself/herself.

-• Purchasing a paper from services or from other students and submitting it as one’s own work.
+- Purchasing a paper from services or other students and submitting it as one’s own work.

-• Submitting work as the student’s own which has been created, in part or wholly, by another individual.
+- Submitting work as the student’s own, which has been created, partly or wholly, by another individual.

-3. Referring to any materials which the instructor has not specifically authorized for use during a test or assignment.
+- Referring to any materials the instructor has not specifically authorized for use during a test or assignment.

 Procedures of Accusations of Academic Misconduct

-If the faculty member finds sufficient evidence of guilt, an accusation of misconduct must be made to the student within 7 calendar days of the alleged incident of misconduct and the case must be reported to the appropriate academic dean at the same time.
+If the faculty member finds sufficient evidence of guilt, an accusation of misconduct must be made to the student within 7 calendar days of the alleged incident of misconduct, and the case must be reported to the appropriate academic dean simultaneously.

-• If a student is guilty of a second instance of academic misconduct, the Dean of school will impose the penalty of a non-replaceable “F” for the course in which the violation occurred.
+- If a student is guilty of a second instance of academic misconduct, the Dean will impose the penalty of a non-replaceable “F” for the course in which the violation occurred.

-An accusation of academic misconduct must be addressed by the dean in consultation with the faculty member and the department chair within 20 working days of the receipt of the accusation.
+The dean must address an accusation of academic misconduct in consultation with the faculty member within 20 working days of receiving the accusation.

 If a faculty or staff member receives a report of academic misconduct, he/she shall inform the faculty member teaching the course of the report.
-If the teaching faculty member finds sufficient evidence of guilt, an accusation of misconduct must be made to the student within 7 calendar days of the alleged incident of misconduct and the case reported to the appropriate dean at the same time.
+If the teaching faculty member finds sufficient evidence of guilt, an accusation of misconduct must be made to the student within 7 calendar days of the alleged incident of misconduct, and the case must be reported to the appropriate dean simultaneously.

 Appeals